 The MJEd may be taken as a stand-alone degree or include an area of specialization, such as arts education, early-childhood education, experiential education or special education.

-- Enroll at least half-time — 12 credits per year.
+- Availability to enroll for at least 12 credits per year.

 Watch a Short Video

 Fellowship recipient Orna Siegel discusses her Hebrew College experience:

 For a full description of the Master of Jewish Education program, including application requirements and course of study, click here.